zipwireapp/zipwireapp/ownership/index.md

 Administrators can remove other accounts from the workplace administrators team.

-If you are able to get an existing administrator to add you, then [email support](mailto:support@zipwire.io) as we will need to verify your seniority at the workplace.
+If you are not able to get an existing administrator to add you, then [email support](mailto:support@zipwire.io) as we will need to verify your seniority at the workplace.
 We will need to see proof of control within the workplace, including a) an email from one of the verified domains for the workplace, preferably from the mailbox of an existing administrator in order to prove control b) the contact details of all significant owners of the business, including yourself c) proof of significant ownership from a third party.

 We will perform checks using public records and contact other significant owners to verify your representation.
 If we suspect fraud or an unlawful attempt to gain control, we will immediately contact the relevant authorities.